chetannada/Namaste-React/Chapter 02 - Igniting our App/Theory/Session 2 Theory.md

 * It allows future devs & automated systems to download the same dependencies as the project.
 * it also allows to go back to the past version of the dependencies without actual ‘committing the node_modules folder.
-* It records the same version of the installed packages which allows to reinstall them.
+* It records the same version of the installed packages which allows reinstalling them.
 Future installs will be capable of building identical description tree.

 **~** or **^** in `package.json` file :